What-If Analysis: Data Tables

 Here are a few tips and tricks from MagooshExcel Blog:

-1. You can change the format of the table by going to the ‘format as table’ button in the home ribbon if you are bored with the old format of the table.
+1. You can change the format of the table by going to the ‘format as table’ button in the home ribbon.
+Change it if you are bored with the old format of the table.

-2. You can use zebra lines when you create data table as it will save your time because then you don’t have to manually format alternative rows in a different colour.
+2. You can use zebra lines when you create data table as it will save your time.
+Then you don’t have to manually format alternative rows in a different colour.

 3. You can use structured references instead of cell references because structured references will automatically get updated when you add or remove rows.